ALL RECENT VICTORIES

 Client is accused of dragging the victim by the hair out of his house.
 Victim calls 911 and the police arrive to find the house in disarray and the client upset.
 Client admits to dragging the victim by the hair.
 NOT GUILTY

 Police receive 911 calls about a car driving erratically.
-Police see the car being driven the client swerving on a main road.
+Police see the car being driven the client swerving on the main road.
 Police stop the car.
 The operator fails a field sobriety test and admits to taking a sleeping pill.
 NOT GUILTY

 Client is found with a bag of marijuana.
 CASE DISMISSED

 Client strikes a telephone pole at 5 in the morning.
 Police officer smelt an odor of alcohol coming from the client.
 Police officer saw the client was unsteady on her feet, her speech was slurred.
 The client admitted to drinking.
-The client performed field sobriety test and failed.
+The client performed a field sobriety test and failed.
 NOT GUILTY

 Client is pulled over, after being clocked going 78 in a 55 for over 1/2 mile.
 Client is seen driving too close and changing over all lanes without using a blinker.
 Client is given a ticket and cited for 1) speeding 2) state highway violation 3) improper lane change.
 NOT RESPONSIBLE/NO FINE